-A resilient basin is a pre-requisite for the collective resilience for all the stakeholders; however, basin water resilience is a necessary but not sufficient condition for an individual stakeholder resilience.
+Creating water resilience at the system level will require coordination, transparency, and alignment of common goals among all stakeholders: public, private, and civil society.
+A resilient basin is a pre-requisite for the collective resilience for all the stakeholders; however, basin water resilience is a necessary but not sufficient condition for individual stakeholder resilience.
 Additionally, a stakeholder can contribute to or detract from the overall resilience of a basin.

-The CEO Water Mandate, in partnership with the Alliance for Global Water Adaptation (AGWA), International Water Management institute (IWMI), World Resources Institute (WRI), and Pacific Institute (PI), have embarked on a journey to develop a common framework to develop basin water resilience.
+The CEO Water Mandate, in partnership with the Alliance for Global Water Adaptation (AGWA), International Water Management Institute (IWMI), World Resources Institute (WRI), and Pacific Institute (PI), have embarked on a journey to develop a common framework to develop basin water resilience.
 Formally launched in 2019 with seed funding from BHP, the framework will be developed through engagement with key stakeholders, incorporating their common accounting practices where available and developing shared understanding where divergence occurs, so that it can be applied by all water users, water managers, and decision-makers, in all water contexts, and at all water scales.
 The project is designed in three phases: Phase I (Landscape study completed in early 2020), Phase II (Framework development and pilot testing, ongoing), and Phase III (Implementation and outreach), with stakeholder engagement continued in parallel throughout the life of the project.

 Objectives of this Research